Andiministrator/trTM/README.md

      ,gtagVendors: 'Google Inc' // The vendor(s) that must be agreed to in order to activate the GTAG (comma-separated) ,gdl: 'dataLayer' // Name of GTM dataLayer
-     ,env: '' // Environment string (leave it blank you you don't know, what it is) ,consent: {
+     ,env: '' // Environment string (leave it blank you you don't know, what it is) ,useListener: false, // Use an event listener to check the consent (true).
+If it is false, a timer will be used (default) to check the consent
+     ,consent: {
         hasResponse:false // true (or string) if consent was given, false if consent was not (yet) given (user hasn't interacted with the consent banner)
        ,consent_events: 'cmpEvent,cmpUpdate'; // string with consent events (comma-separated) for updating the consent (leave it blank you you don't know, what it is)